 I don’t have many answers, but I have found that when I respond to this calling, my perceived experience fills with meaning and purpose.
 Destiny comes forth and leads me on.
 Passion is ignited and lights my way.

-I am about to return to a very special place.
-It’s name is Hōlanikū.
-It is both a place on this Earth, and a place in our psyche.
-I am returning here for work, both practical and spiritual.
 This place is an Atoll which is part of the largest protected preserve in the world, the Papahānaumokuākea Marine National Monument, and it rests at 28.3925° N, 178.2936° W. It also rests in the realm of Pō.
 As the Atoll exists much further north and west of the main Hawaiian islands, it also then exists within the realm of darkness: the subconscious; the source.
 It exists beyond the horizon, in the West where the sun sets, and in the North.
 These are places within us and without us where life came from and life returns to.
 It is where our ancestors rest.
 It is the home of our kūpuna.
 Mai nā kūpuna mai.

 I am still trying to grasp the deeper significance of ancestral places and their imprinted wisdom on the geography of us people.
 I am merely a beginning student who has been honored to learn from our greatest Kumu, our greatest teachers.
 I do not take this lightly.
 I take it as a huge responsibility, a deeper purpose.
 And although It often feels like a great undertaking: to walk between the realms of the conscious and unconscious in such magnitudes, I have already seen what walking this path has given me.
 A greater sense of myself.
 A greater understanding of the mystery of life and a clearer vision of where we as a people are going…